Gershom ben Solomon Kohen: Printer

 In 1522, the Prague consortium was disbanded.
 Kohen and his brother Gronem founded their own printing press.
 In 1526, the brothers published the Haggadah and Yotzerot.
-They obtained exclusive rights to print Hebrew books in Bohemia in 1527 from Ferdinand, King of Bohemia.
+They obtained exclusive rights to print Hebrew books in Bohemia in 1527 from Ferdinand I, King of Bohemia.

 Two of Kohen's sons, Solomon and Mordecai, published editions of the Selihot in 1529 and 1530.
 Kohen's eldest sons print the Mahzor Helek ha-Sheni in 1529, with large square type and with black and white woodblock illustrations, because the illuminated manuscripts were expensive to produce and too costly for their buyers, which had become a trend by 1529, enabling more lay people to own books.
 The woodcut blocks were commissioned and made by Master IP, a Christian woodcutter.

 In the 1530s, the Kohens printed several prayer books and a new edition of the Humash.
 Two more sons entered the printing profession.
 Moses was a printer by 1534 and his brother Judah was a printer by 1541.

 Kohen began printing in other locations, starting in 1530 when he collaborated on the printing of a Pentateuch in Oles in Silesia.
 In 1533 and 1534, he was in Augsburg where he published Megillot, Rashi on the Pentateuch, and a Haggadah.
 He published a German prayer-book and a letter-writer.
 He printed an edition of the Turim in 1540.
 Kohen published a pocket-sized Siddur, with his sons Moses and Judah on 1 May 1541.
 He printed Judeo-German versions of Kings in 1543 and Samuel the following year.
 Kohen published a few works in Heddernheim in 1546.